gaehlerm/SoftwareEngineering/README.md

 # 22. Software Architecture

+// This chapter is proabably one of the biggest constructions in this book.

 Architecture: "the decisions you wish you could get right early" - Ralph Johnson

 // Rethink this chapter.
 I state that architecture is everything, but at the same time only write about libraries.
 This chapter somehow needs serious rework to be done.

 // where to write about stability of code? see clean architecture and 97-things-every-programmer-should-know chapter 74

 // DDD p.
 61: Every technical employee working on the model also has to write code.
-For large projects, however, there still have to be some persons responsible for making higher level design choices.
+For large projects, however, there still has to be some person responsible for making higher level design choices.

 // should I eplain the different architecture types? horizontal, hexagonal, onion layers?